sramalho94/TOPxGA_Team3/README.md

     - [ExclusiveOrDocs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Bitwise_XOR)

-  - We practicing balancing trying to get the most efficient solution possible while also ensuring we don't overcomplicate things and still get a correct solution
+  - We practiced balancing trying to get the most efficient solution possible while also ensuring we don't overcomplicate things and still get a correct answer

   - We also learned about initializing number variables using `Infinity` and `Number.MAX_NUMBER`

+  - We briefly touched upon `Binary Search` and the `Binary Search Tree` data structure

   - The leetcodes we completed were: